aprillm/pimshoe/README.md

 ```
 After setting up RDS and EC2 as stated prior, change into the
 /var/www/html directory on your EC2 to upload code.
 Using you choice of
 upload method, populate the server with all the files that
-are provided.
+are provided in the PHP folder ON A SINGLE SERVER without seperating the files into different folders.
 ```

 End with an example of getting some data out of the system or using it for a little demo